rizveeredwan/working-with-wav-files-in-android/README.md

 This basically sums up the basic logic block to read an wav file.
 The complete code can be found in [MainActivity.java](https://github.com/rizveeredwan/working-with-wav-files-in-android/blob/main/MainActivity.java).

 ### Writing a WAV file
-As, we have already understood the file's (byte information and fields) structure, now to create a new WAV file, we just have to put all the informations accordingly, following the field's order, data types (String, int, short) and bit orders (BIG or LITTLE ENDIAN).
+As, we have already understood the file's (byte information and fields) structure, now to create a new WAV file, we just have to put all the information accordingly, following the field's order, data types (String, int, short) and bit orders (BIG or LITTLE ENDIAN).
 The main points of the work flow can be stated as follows,
 - First, we need to create a pointer to write the data.
 We, will create the file in SD Card or external environment.
 Then based on that, we will create the file writing pointer.
 ```
 File root = android.os.Environment.getExternalStorageDirectory();